Our NASPAA-accredited online MPA is designed for busy working professionals.

-- Those without substantive full-time administrative experience in a public service organization ("pre-service" students) must complete at least 3 credit hours of an internship in addition to the 36 credit hours of coursework.
-However, the MPA program coordinator may waive this internship requirement for students with substantive full-time administrative experience in public service ("in-service" students).
+*Note: Those without substantive full-time administrative experience in a public service organization (as assessed by the MPA program coordinator) must complete at least 3 credit hours of an internship in addition to the 36 credit hours of coursework.

-The online MPA from Kent State builds critical, graduate-level knowledge and skills in areas including:
+These online programs from Kent State build critical, graduate-level knowledge and skills in areas including:

-The program integrates experiential learning activities with your coursework, including conducting interviews, attending fundraisers and producing an actionable strategic plan as a program culmination project.
+The online MPA integrates experiential learning activities with your coursework, including conducting interviews, attending fundraisers and producing an actionable strategic plan as a program-culminating capstone project.

-Graduates of this program have found careers within a variety of different public services organizations.
-These include organizations and agencies of the Federal government, state government, cities, counties, and regions, international organizations, military, higher education and nonprofit organizations.
+Graduates have found careers within a variety of different public services organizations.
+These include organizations and agencies of the federal government, state governments, cities, counties and regions, as well as international, military, higher education and nonprofit organizations.

 This course is designed to introduce students in the MPA program to the theory and study of public administration.
 Topics include: evolution and characteristics of the modern nation state, the critical role that public bureaucracies play in any nation-state, intergovernmental relations, formal and informal groups and their role in policy, legal-regulatory processes, historical evolution of public administration as an academic field, major paradigms in public organizational theory and internal organization dynamics.
 This course has no prerequisites and does not assume any previous knowledge of the subject matter.

 This course provides a foundation for leading and managing people in public organizations.
 This includes an examination of public personnel systems, and the public service values that underlie these systems.
 The emphasis is on skill development and techniques for public personnel managers, which include recruitment and selection, motivation, performance appraisal, diversity management, and cultural competence.